ryeash/doctor/README.md

 #### A note on aspect scoping

-In the previous example, the TimingAspect class is marked as @Prototype, but each instance of the aspected class will call Provider.get() just once.
+In the previous example, the TimingAspect class is marked as @Prototype, but each instance of the aspected class will call Provider.get() once.
 So for the lifetime of the aspected Thing class, only one instance of the TimingAspect will be created and used.

 ### Aspect Stages